A Virtual Pinhole Camera Model

 Rasterization

-Don't worry too much if you need help understanding clearly how rasterization works at this point.
-As mentioned before, a lesson is devoted to this topic alone.
-The only thing you need to remember from that lesson is how we can "project" 3D points onto the image plane and compute the projected point pixel coordinates.
-Remember that this is the method that we will be using with rasterization.
-The projection process can be seen as an interpretation of the way an image is formed inside a pinhole camera by "following" the path of light rays from whether points they are emitted from in the scene to the eye and "recording" the position (in terms of pixel coordinates) where these light rays intersect the image plane.
-To do so, we first need to transform points from world space to camera space, perform a perspective divide on the points in camera space to compute their coordinates in screen space, then convert the points' coordinates in screen space to NDC space, and finally convert these coordinates from NDC space to raster space.
-We used this method in the previous lesson to produce a wireframe image of a 3D object.
+If you're still unclear about how rasterization works, don't worry too much at this point.
+As mentioned before, an entire lesson is devoted to this topic.
+The key takeaway from that lesson is the method of "projecting" 3D points onto the image plane and calculating the pixel coordinates of the projected points.
+This method will be our focus when working with rasterization.
+The projection process can be viewed as simulating how an image is formed inside a pinhole camera by "tracing" the path of light rays from their emission points in the scene to the eye and "recording" the position (in terms of pixel coordinates) where these rays intersect the image plane.
+This process involves transforming points from world space to camera space, performing a perspective divide to compute their coordinates in screen space, converting these coordinates to NDC space, and finally, translating these coordinates from NDC space to raster space.
+We applied this method in a previous lesson to produce a wireframe image of a 3D object.

-for (each point in the scene) { transform a point from world space to camera space; perform perspective divide (x/-z, y/-z); if (point lies within canvas boundaries) { convert coordinates to NDC space; convert coordinates from NDC to raster space; record point in the image; } } // connect projected points to recreate the object's edges ...
+for each point in the scene { transform a point from world space to camera space; perform perspective divide (x/-z, y/-z); if point lies within canvas boundaries { convert coordinates to NDC space; convert coordinates from NDC to raster space; record point in the image; } } // connect projected points to recreate the object's edges ...

 Ray-Tracing